COMPARISON

 Best stud finder app for iPhone

-A ranked, opinionated shortlist — apps, hardware, and hybrids — with the honest tradeoffs.
+Stud Finder is a free iOS app that locates wall studs using the iPhone's built-in magnetometer, replacing $20–$50 hardware stud finders for DIY tasks like mounting TVs, shelves, and cabinets.
+This page is a ranked, opinionated shortlist — apps, hardware, and hybrids — with the honest tradeoffs.
 We build one of these, so take the top pick with the usual grain of salt; the rest of the list is written to help you decide, not to sell you.

-Download on the App Store 4.5 ★ · 2,600 ratings on the App Store
+Download on the App Store 4.6 ★ · 2,702 ratings on the App Store

 1. #1 Stud Finder — Wall Wood Detector